 “Will you be silent?”

-Kiara nodded and knew the boy did so too.
-As she rolled over onto her back, the dagger cut further in.
-She covered her face and groaned into her coat sleeve.
+Kiara nodded and felt the boy do so as well.
+She released him, rolling over onto her back and inadvertently pushing the dagger further into her leg.
+Throwing her hand over her face she groaned into her coat sleeve.

 “And who is this young man, Kiara?” came the voice again.
 A familiar voice.